What is Trove?

 - List of resources provided by other users

 Trove has many guides to help you find the content that most interests you.
-Some of the topics included in the Trove support zone are, with many more options contained under each of these topics:
+Some of the topics included in the Trove help section are, with many more options contained under each of these topics:

 There are many resources on Trove that are available online, however, whilst some are free, some do have access conditions.
 Due to the size of Trove, it is quite possible that you will sometimes come across a broken weblink.
 Trove suggests you search the site where the information was contained to see if you can find it or contact the website to find where it is now.